danhorst/danhorst.com/content/work-with-me/_index.md

 ## I'm Looking For

-- A mission-driven, product-focused organization
+- A mission-driven, product-focused organization.
+These criteria are a proxy for an organization that can:
+  - Formulate and execute [an effective strategy][2]
+  - Balance the [four implementation risks][3] and focus on what's important
+  - Provide challenges that require innovation and [deep work][4]
 - A senior technical role; staff engineer or engineering lead
-- Challenging work that requires innovation
+- Teammates that will help me grow and learn new things
-- A [generative organizational culture][2]
+- A [generative organizational culture][5]

 ### Location